 Reporting Racially Motivated Crime

-If you feel you are the victim of racially motivated unlawful behaviour or need help, call police on 131 444 (24 hours) or the State Security Investigation Group on (08) 9370 7394 (business hours).
+If you feel you are the victim of racially motivated unlawful behaviour or need help, call police on 131 444 (24 hours).
 It is important in reporting the incident that you explain fully to the investigating officers of your concern and reasons why you believe it to be a racially motivated crime.

 Types of racially motivated crimes can be: